 Foam Style Interfacing

-Similar in softness to foam, fleece better follows the drape of the fabric to which it is being layered.
+Similar in softness to foam, fleece better follows the Drape of the fabric to which it is being layered.
 Living up to its name, fleece provides a density like a blanket, and it’s a good choice for totes that feature quilting.
 Fleece also adds thickness to your layers without adding a lot of weight, which is generally beneficial in the body of a bag.
-We used it on our Gathered Bucket Bag and Lightweight, Designer Backpack (again for the body, but not the flap; a mid-weight was used on the flap).
+We used it on our Gathered Bucket Bag and Lightweight Day Pack (again for the body, but not the flap; a mid-weight was used on the flap).

 When we say firm, we mean firm!
 This type of interfacing is quite rigid and meant for projects where you want a very defined shape.
 We like to use it for round totes as well as the round tote’s cousin: the structured basket.
 It can also work well to stabilize the base of a bag.
 We used it for our Jumbo Fabric Tub and our Tool Tote.